uw-echospace/ubna-field/protocol/04_detection.md

 ## Pipeline steps:
 1) Open the cloned repository with `cd ~/bat-detector-msds`
+2) Use `git fetch upstream` to update your repository according to the updated pipeline:
+  - If there is recovered data you wish to run the pipeline on, check the updated repository's outputs to ensure the pipeline has not already been run on the desired data.
-2) Use the field records to find where your recovered nighttime recorder data has been uploaded.
+4) Use the field records to find where your recovered nighttime recorder data has been uploaded.
 For example, `/mnt/ubna_data_02/recover-20230609/UBNA_012`
-3) Use the command in this format: `nohup sh scripts/pipeline_for_recovered_deployments.sh "/mnt/ubna_data_02/recover-20230609" "UBNA_012" "true" "true" &`
+5) Use the command in this format: `nohup sh scripts/pipeline_for_recovered_deployments.sh "/mnt/ubna_data_02/recover-20230609" "UBNA_012" "true" "true" &`
    - `nohup (command) &` will keep the pipeline running regardless of ssh connection and write the output into a nohup.out file.
 This file will be stored amidst the files in bat-detector-msds
    - `sh scripts/pipeline_for_recovered_deployments.sh` runs the bash script that runs the detection pipeline.
 It takes 4 arguments:
       - Upload folder path: `/mnt/ubna_data_02/recover-20230609`